A61-QA-Team-I/WEAre-Social-Network-Project/Demo-Social-Network-Project-main-3/Test Plan.md

 - **Cross-browser Testing**: Testing on **Google Chrome**, **Mozilla Firefox**, and **Safari**.
 - **Cross-platform Testing**: Testing on **macOS** and **Windows**.
 - **Performance Testing**: Load testing to ensure system performance under high traffic.
+- **Security Testing**: Verification of basic security requirements, including protection of user data, prevention of unauthorized access, and validation of secure data handling.
+- **Error Handling and Validation**: Testing form validations, error messages, and response handling for invalid inputs to ensure robustness and user guidance

 What will NOT be tested: